Menu

 • While most crop residues are left in the field to reduce erosion and recycle nutrients back into the soil, some could be used to produce energy without harming the soil.

-• Grasses, like switchgrass and other native varities, produce high yields and can be harvested annually for several years before replanting.
+• Grasses, like switchgrass and other native varieties, produce high yields and can be harvested annually for several years before replanting.

 • Some fast-growing trees make excellent energy crops, since they grow back repeatedly after being cut off close to the ground.

 • Use biomass to heat your greenhouse!
 Since 1972, Len Busch Roses of Plymouth, MN has used environmentally-friendly biomass boilers to heat its greenhouse.
-They receive wood residues from the local community, grind it to specification, and then uses two boilers to consume the material, heating half a million square feet.
+They receive tree trimming waste provided by surrounding communities, grind it to specification, and then uses two boilers to consume the material, heating half a million square feet.